luvnft/thirdroom/README.md

 ## The Pitch

-- Third Room will be built on top of the Matrix protocol allowing for decentralized hosting of virtual worlds.
+- Space will be built on top of the Matrix protocol allowing for decentralized hosting of virtual worlds.
 - Worlds can be traversed quickly by changing rooms.
 - Your identity, network, and other shared data will be brought with you between these worlds.
 - Worlds will have spatial voice chat and game networking that can be made end-to-end encrypted so that you know you are only sending data to the people in the room.